MATRIX vs. TalentLMS

 When a learner is viewing a course page, it is hard to navigate between different areas of the course since it is missing the navigation bar.
 The platform also does not have a full-screen option, which might make it harder to navigate.

 The MATRIX course layout offers an attractive way of organizing learning content into modules and sections, that can be displayed as rows or tiles.
 Learners can also see which courses and sections award badges, points, and certificates.

 The TalentLMS course layout does not show the learners’ progress through modules or units, they can only see their progress for the entire course.
 There is no separate section for resources, collaboration tools, and other important course areas that are visible to learners.
 They can only access a dropdown menu from the site header that displays the content outline of the course.

-MATRIX is available in more than 40 languages and provides native mobile apps for iOS, Android, and Windows.
+MATRIX is available in more than 40 languages and provides native mobile apps for iOS and Android.
 Companies can also choose to have their own branded mobile apps.
 TalentLMS has more than 30 languages and native mobile apps for iOS and Android, but no branded app option.

 MATRIX Learner dashboard

 MATRIX is very intuitive and easy to use.
 In addition, it includes an online help center with videos, getting started guides, and searchable help content.
 MATRIX also has a rapid response support forum where staff members typically respond to questions within 15-30 minutes during business hours 24/5.

 TalentLMS is relatively easy to understand, has a help center with guides and a support center where users can ask questions and make suggestions.